Lang: enLang: el

 Programme announcement – Admissions

-Next MA in the Classical Archaeology and the Ancient History of Macedonia class starts in October 2023.
-Interested parties are invited to submit their application by 30 September 2023 or until places are filled, by following instructions at the applications page.
+The next intake in the MA in the Classical Archaeology and the Ancient History of Macedonia starts 9 February 2026.
+Interested parties are invited to submit their online application by 9 January 2026 (non-Greek applicants) / 20 January 2026 (Greek applicants) or until places are filled, by following instructions at the applications page.

 Ideal career path